GeminiDRSoftware/DRAGONS/astrodata/doc/reduce_UsersManual/_build/html/_sources/interfaces.txt

 same way as any other command line arguments.
 Indeed, such a file need not only contain fits files (positional arguments), but other arguments as well.
 This is recursive.
-That is, the @fitsfiles can contain other at-files", which can contain other "at-files", which can contain ..., `ad infinitum`.
-These will be processed serially.
+That is, the @fitsfiles can contain other at-files", which can contain other "at-files", which can contain ..., etc. These will be processed serially.

 As stipulated earlier, because the @file facility provides arguments equivalent